html2rss/html2rss-web/README.md

   gilcreator/html2rss-web
 ```

-When your `feeds.xml` looks like this:
+When your `feeds.yml` looks like this:

 ```yml
 headers: